Dartmouth College, B.A.

 Professor Stephen Meili is the Supervising Attorney in the Law School's Immigration and Human Rights Clinic, where students represent asylum-seekers and detained individuals in various immigration and appellate court proceedings.
 His teaching interests include human rights and immigration law, civil procedure, consumer law, and legal practice.

 Professor Meili's research interests complement his clinical teaching.
 His current project, for which he has received grants from the National Science Foundation and the Robina Foundation, is a study of the impact of international human rights treaties on asylum law jurisprudence and practice in Australia, Canada, New Zealand, the United Kingdom, and the United States.
-The study includes reading and coding more than 60,000 asylum decisions and interviewing lawyers representing asylum-seekers.
-Since January 2012, he has presented preliminary findings from his research at conferences sponsored by Oxford University, the University of London, Osgoode Hall Law School at York University, the Law and Society Association.
+The study includes analyzing and coding published asylum decisions by courts and tribunals, and interviewing lawyers representing asylum-seekers.
+Since February 2012, he has presented preliminary findings from his research at conferences sponsored by Oxford University, Harvard Law School, University of London, Boston College Law School, Osgoode Hall Law School, the University of Bergen, Norway, and the Law and Society Association.

 He has also published numerous articles and chapters in edited volumes on lawyers and the legal profession, civil procedure, comparative law, and consumer protection.
 Recent publications in these areas include "Collective Justice or Personal Gain?
 An Empirical Analysis of Consumer Class Action Lawyers and Named Plaintiffs," 44 Akron Law Review 67 (2011); "Consumer Protection," in Oxford Handbook of Empirical Legal Research (Oxford, 2010); "Staying Alive: Public Interest Law in Contemporary Latin America" 9 International Review of Constitutionalism 43 (2009); and "Of course he just stood there; he's the Law: Two Depictions of Cause Lawyers in Post-Authoritarian Chile," in The Cultural Lives of Cause Lawyers (Cambridge, 2008).